gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The strangest part was being among buildings again.
 They're all brick in Coriandel, painted white to keep off the heat.
-It's as blinding as a salt pan when the sun's high, and the only way to tell one house from the next is the doors---a red fish with a human head on one, a hand in the middle of a spider web on the next.
+It's as blinding as a salt pan when the sun's high, and the only way to tell one house from the next is the doors—a red fish with a human head on one, a hand in the middle of a spider web on the next.
 Their roof tiles are different colors too.
 You can't see it from the street, but from up on Palace Hill they spell out, "May Fate Smile Upon Coriandel The Jewl Of The Karaband."
 No one I've ever met knows why it's